CSC207-2022F-UofT/course-project-zuck-s-children/README.md

 The users can customize their profile including a pronoun, a year of study, a program, and study style.
 The profile is used in the matching algorithm to generate a possible matches for our program's one of the most important feature.

-#### Builder Design Pattern
-Before, the profile feature utilized a ProfileBuilder class to construct new Profile entity objects.
-The original intent was to avoid passing a long parameter list into a Profile constructor, as the Profile entity has numerous attributes that need to be set independently.
-Yet, the design pattern ultimately was not implemented because it is not certain what and how many fields the user will make changes to on the ProfileUI with every save.
-Therefore, inputs in all editable fields should always be passed in as a ProfileInModel.
-In the future, when section edits are developed and only a defined portion of the fields are modified, for example, a builder pattern will be practical.

 ### Chat
 The Chat feature implements the general chatting system of a software.
 It has a list of chat room and the user can open a chat room to make a chat with other users.